-We have a variety of different sailing vessels available to us, depending on where our program is operating at any given time:
+We have a variety of different sailing vessels available to us, depending on where our program is operating at any given time.
+Here are just some examples:

 The FREE SPIRIT carries on its deck a small 12-foot–long, high-performance inflatable boat or dinghy, with a rigid bottom, which is used for local running around and just plain old fun.